greyhamwoohoo/appium-flutter-driver-net-bindings/README.md

 `Appium`... can be a bit traumatic to set up if you have never used it before.
 I recommend setting up Appium separately before trying to use these driver bindings!

 ## Test App
-I wrote a simple Flutter test application that can be found in the GreyhamWooHoo.Flutter.TestApp/howdi_welt folder.
+I wrote a simple Flutter test application that can be found and built at https://github.com/greyhamwoohoo/appium-flutter-driver-net-bindings-test-app.
+That will produce the .apk we need to use in the .SystemTests.

-All tests rely on that application being built.
+All .SystemTests rely on that application being built.

 # Progress
 I will use the same progress structure as 'appium-flutter-driver' to help track parity.